opifexM/Page-Loader/README.md

 ## License

-FileComparison is licensed under the ISC license.
+PageLoader is licensed under the ISC license.